 King's solid victory significantly boosted the credibility of women's participation in major sports.
-Aided by Title IX, the federal anti-discrimination provision in the Education Amendments of 1972, and by the activism of King and other women athletes, the number of females involved in sports has grown steadily.
+Aided by Title IX, the federal anti-discrimination provision in the Education Amendments of 1972, and by the activism of King and other women athletes, the number of girls and women involved in both amateur and professional sports has grown dramatically.